formvuelate/formvuelate/docs/3.x/src/guide/veevalidate.md

 ## Validation Messages Labels <Badge text="2.4.0" type="warning" vertical="middle" />

 ::: warning Important
 This section doesn't apply to validation schemas created with `yup`.
-You can use `yup` own [`.label` method](https://github.com/jquense/yup#mixedlabellabel-string-schema) to provide friendly display names for your fields.
+You can use `yup`'s own [`.label` method](https://github.com/jquense/yup#mixedlabellabel-string-schema) to provide friendly display names for your fields.
 :::

 By default the vee-validate plugin will use the field's model name in the generated messages for [global string validators](https://vee-validate.logaretm.com/v4/guide/global-validators), this may produce unfriendly messages for your users.